-Nothing is the normal that it was a decade ago.
-We now have “cancer’s normal”, and it really isn’t all bad.
+Nothing is the normal that it was over a decade ago.
+We have “cancer’s normal”, and it really isn’t all bad.
 This journey hasn’t always been a roll through the park, but I know that pain is often temporary, and I have been shown that some good can come from horrible things.